-In the coming weeks, we at the Conservation Foundation will begin annual surveillance for the presence of southern pine beetles on Nantucket and we could use your help searching for potentially infested trees!
-The southern pine beetle (Dendroctonus frontalis) is a tiny, blackish-brown beetle, approximately 2-4 mm in size, that’s less than 1/8 of an inch and about half the length of a grain of rice!
+Since 2018, biologists from the Forest Health Program at the MA Department of Conservation and Recreation have been conducting surveillance trapping for southern pine beetles on Nantucket.
+You may have already noticed the traps this spring as they have just recently set lures and traps in three Pitch Pine forests across the island in an effort to detect these beetles if they have arrived here.
+We could use your help searching for potentially infested trees!
+The southern pine beetle (Dendroctonus frontalis) is a tiny, blackish-brown beetle, approximately 2-4 mm in size, that’s less than 1/8 of an inch and about half the length of a grain of rice.

 As their name suggests, southern pine beetles are native to the southern US, with historic ranges extending as far west as New Mexico and Arizona, and as far north as Pennsylvania and southern New Jersey.
 Thanks to a warming climate, they are now beginning to march farther northward into New York and New England.
 Their populations can exist at low, endemic levels where they persist on weakened or dead trees.
 At low population levels, healthy trees that do become infested can usually ward off an attack by producing a resin that leaks out of the tree at the point where the beetle burrowed in through the bark.
 These sticky “pitch tubes” entrap and kill the beetles, and force them out of tree.
 However, a major outbreak at epidemic levels of southern pine beetles can very quickly overwhelm the defenses of a healthy tree, killing it in as little as two months.
 These outbreaks can move quickly through stands of trees, causing widespread damage to pine forests.
 To add insult to injury, the result of an unchecked infestation is a forest full of standing, dead and dry pine trees that then pose a major wildfire hazard.